-8 Includes the housing units committed to the public administrations for social rentals since Sareb commenced its activity.
+Includes the housing units committed to the public administrations for social rentals since Sareb commenced its activity.
 The figure includes properties assigned by means of agreements that are currently in force and those that were covered by agreements that have now expired.

-9 Estimate calculated for an average of four persons per home in Sareb homes pledged to public administrations since the company commenced its activity.
+Estimate calculated for an average of four persons per home in Sareb homes pledged to public administrations since the company commenced its activity.
 The figure includes properties assigned by means of agreements that are currently in force and those that were covered by agreements that have now expired.
-10 Estimate calculated for an average of four people per home, taking into account a total of 721 applications approved since Sareb was created.
-At the same time
+10 Estimate calculated for an average of four persons per home taking into account a total of 711 applications approved since Sareb was reported.

-10 Estimate calculated for an average of four people per home, taking into account a total of 721 applications approved since Sareb was created.
+Estimate calculated for an average of four people per home, taking into account a total of 721 applications approved since Sareb was created.
 At the same time, the company is studying another 479 applications.